jaycee/flightplan-ui/README.md

 # Development

-To run it locally, run `make run`.
-You can check the app on `localhost:8000` To serve the tests, run `make test`.
+To run it locally, run `make dev-server`.
+You can check the app on `localhost:8000` To serve the tests, run `make test-server`.
 You can check the tests on `localhost:3000/tests`.